kaiodcosta/ficswebclient/README.md

 # do this once and then anytime the pegjs/fics_parser.pegjs is changed
 cd pegjs && ./buildweb

-# modify servchess.js to put in your fics login.
-Guests do not work yet
+# Guest logins do not work yet

 # run
 ./servchess.js